Post job

 Agricultural Specialist Resume

-We looked at the average agricultural specialist annual salary and compared it with the average of an insect control aide.
-Generally speaking, insect control aides receive $14,658 lower pay than agricultural specialists per year.
+We looked at the average agricultural specialist salary and compared it with the wages of an insect control aide.
+Generally speaking, insect control aides are paid $14,658 lower than agricultural specialists per year.

-There are some key differences in responsibilities as well.
-For example, an agricultural specialist responsibilities require skills like "commodities," "harvest," "usda," and "ag."
+There are some key differences in the responsibilities of each position.
+For example, agricultural specialist responsibilities require skills like "commodities," "harvest," "usda," and "ag."
 Meanwhile a typical insect control aide has skills in areas such as "public safety," "pedestrian traffic," "emergency vehicle," and "traffic signals."
-This difference in skills reveals how truly different these two careers really are.
+This difference in skills reveals the differences in what each career does.

 On average, insect control aides reach lower levels of education than agricultural specialists.
 Insect control aides are 12.3% less likely to earn a Master's Degree and 1.4% less likely to graduate with a Doctoral Degree.